 Upon Arrival: Appeals Court courtrooms are on the 3rd floor of the John Adams Courthouse.
 A Session Clerk is available in or near the courtroom before argument to answer questions concerning protocol and procedures.
-All persons presenting an argument must sign an appearance form prior to the start of the session at 9:30 a.m.
+All persons presenting an argument must sign an appearance form.
 This is the only means by which the Session Clerk is able to know that you are present.
 Cell phones, pagers, personal computers, and other electronic devices must be turned off before entering the courtroom.
 Cameras are not allowed in the courtroom during proceedings, unless approved by the panel.
 Food and beverages are not allowed in the courtroom.
 Water is provided at counsel tables.

 Order of Cases: The cases are called in the order posted on the monitor outside the courtroom.
 Occasionally, circumstances come up that require a late change in the order of cases.
 Please confer with the Court Officer or Session Clerk to verify the order of argument.
 Six or seven cases may be scheduled on the daily list.
 All cases scheduled for a particular day will be called on that day; cases are never rescheduled to the following day.